amass01/Express-server-GithubAPI/README.md

 accessing githubapi with node.js and ejs plus jade engine. for self learning.

-instructoins:
+instructures:
-1) clone the repo
+* clone the repo
-2) npm install in your terminal
+* npm install in your terminal
-3) npm start  in your terminal
+* npm start  in your terminal

 nodemon is also included.